We don’t support this browser anymore.

 Process and Portfolio Construction

 The index increases investments in companies that score well on a variety of ESG criteria - from the level of carbon emissions generated, to the number of women on the board and the quality of disclosure on executive pay.
 It also reduces exposure to companies that score poorly on these measures.
-The fund also invests in smaller companies in line with the benchmark, which are usually subject to more extreme price movements, and this can increase risk.

 The advantage of reducing investments in poorly-scoring companies, rather than selling their shares completely, is that the Legal & General team can engage with poorly-scoring companies to help them improve.
-An increased investment in exchange for improvement on various factors is a good incentive, so investors' money makes a positive difference.
+An increased investment in exchange for improvement on various factors is a good incentive, so investors' money could make a positive difference.

 The fund also adopts a decarbonisation pathway.
 This means it aims to reduce emissions by 50% relative to the unadjusted benchmark as at 2021 and thereafter achieve at least a 7% reduction in carbon emissions per year until 2050.
 The goal is to align the fund with the Paris Agreement, which aims to limit the temperature rise caused by global emissions to 1.5 degrees celsius above pre-industrial times.
 We think this is a positive step overall, but it increases the fund's complexity.